Full Professor, Telfer School of Management, University of Ottawa

 The CCHL is proud of how academically successful so many of our players are with numerous academic awards, success with SAT’s and ACT’s, and many players with averages above 80%.
 We are also proud of the large and growing number of CCHL players who have received offers and are playing for USports and NCAA programs.
 Last year for example we had more than 50 of our players with accepted NCAA (Division 1 and 3), USports and Canadian college offers – among the top number per team in the country.

-My role as academic director is to liase with teams, players, and parents in helping our players make the most of their Central Hockey League opportunity from an educational perspective.
-While the coaches do their best to help the players improve on the ice, it is the responsibility of me and each team’s academic advisor to assist the player academically.
+My role as academic director is to liaise with teams academic advisors who in turn work with the players, and parents to help our players make the most of their Central Hockey League opportunity from an educational perspective.
+While the coaches do their best to help the players improve on the ice, it the team academic advisors and myself assist the players improve academically off the ice.
 What does this involve?

-· Helping to enrol the player in appropriate classes
+- Helping to enroll the player in appropriate classes

 - Monitoring player academic progress

 - Moving players through the maze of rules and regulations at post-secondary educational institutions to help them develop an appropriate course schedule

 - Providing on our CCHL website a list of links to both USports and NCAA materials to help maintain academic eligibility.